ecn310/course-project-accidentsteam/literaturereview.md

 4. Charles, K. K., Johnson, M. S., Stephens Jr, M., & Lee, D. Q. (2019).
 Demand conditions and worker safety: Evidence from price shocks in mining (No. w26401).
 National Bureau of Economic Research.

 **How I found this paper:**
- - I found it in Professor Singleton’s cited resource.
+ - I found this article in the footnote of Professor Singleton’s "The effect of workplace inspections on worker safety".
+The link to the article is https://doi.org/10.1086/713887

 **Big Picture Question:**
  - How do demand conditions of market affect various dimensions of workers’ safety?

 **Hypothesis:**
- - Positive price shocks substantially increase workplace injury rates and safety regulation noncompliance.
+ - "Positive price shocks substantially increase workplace injury rates and safety regulation noncompliance."(Charles, Abstract)

 **Theories that supported this hypothesis:**
- - Labor market
+ - Law of demand and supply
  - Price variations caused by exogenous demand shocks
  - Opportunity cost effect

 **Specific Question:**
  - The effect that demand conditions bring because of firm attributes or exogenous market forces is ambiguous.
-Two different literatures provide evidence for their opposite ideas.
-Whether the demand shocks improve or impair workers’ safety?
+Do the demand shocks improve or impair workers’ safety?
+What's the role of opportunity cost affect in the analysis?
 How’s employers’ incentives regarding on safety when facing the demand shocks?

 **Hypothesis:**
  - Positive demand shocks impair workplace safety.
 And the results might be contradicted with existing research.
 Opportunity costs and financial constraints have meaningful impacts on the safety and health of workers.

 **Theories that supported this hypothesis:**
- - Demand and labor market
+ - Demand increases, the prices and profits of products increase as well.
+Therefore, more investment on workers' safety
+ - Opportunity cost effect
+ - increase of price of identical product from other companies have negative effect on the injury rate

 ### Source V.